Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: PUQ: Principal Uncertainty Quantification

 The above-described approximation phase is merely an estimation, as the corresponding heuristic intervals of Equation~\eqref{eq: intervals} may not contain the projected ground-truth values with a desired ratio.
 Additionally, the basis vectors may not be able to recover the ground-truth pixel values within an acceptable threshold when $K < d$, or the basis set may contain insignificant axes in terms of variability.
 Therefore, in the second, \emph{calibration phase}, we offer two calibration procedures on an held-out set of calibration data, denoted by $\mathcal{S}_\text{cal} := \{ ( x_i , y_i ) \}_{i=1}^n$.
 These assess the validity of our proposed uncertainty region over unseen data, which is composed by the intervals defined in Equation~\eqref{eq: intervals}.
 The choice between the two calibration procedures depends on the user, taking into account the trade-off between precision and complexity.
 The steps of our proposed method are summarized in Algorithm~\ref{alg: general scheme}, and the two calibration strategies are as follows:

 \textbf{(1) Exact PUQ} (E-PUQ - Section~\ref{sec: Exact PUQ}): In the setting of an exact uncertainty assessment, while assuming that $d$ PCs can be constructed and maintained in full, the exact reconstruction property is satisfied.
-Consequently, the calibration procedure is straightforward, involving only scaling of the intervals until they contain the appropriate proportion of the projected ground-truth values, similar to previous work over the pixel domain.
+Consequently, the calibration procedure is straightforward, involving only scaling of the intervals until they contain the user-specified miscoverage preference, denoted by $\alpha\in(0,1)$, of the projected ground-truth values falling outside the uncertainty region.
+This is similar to the approach taken in previous work over the pixel domain.

 \textbf{(2) Dimension-Adaptive PUQ} (DA-PUQ - Section~\ref{sec: Dimensional Adaptive PUQ}, RDA-PUQ - Appendix~\ref{app: Reduced Dimensional Adaptive PUQ}): In the setting of an approximate uncertainty assessment, while allowing for a small recovery error of projected ground-truth instances to full-dimensional instances, either due to complexity or interpretability reasons (see Section~\ref{sec: Problem Formulation}), the exact reconstruction property is no longer satisfied.
 Hence, in addition to the scaling procedure outlined above, we must verify that the $K$ PCs can decompose the ground-truth pixel values with a small error.
 In this calibration process, we also control the minimum number of the first $\hat{k}(x)$ PCs out of the $K$ PCs, such that a small reconstruction error can be guaranteed for unseen data.
 This number is dynamically determined per input image, so that instances with greater pixel correlations are assigned more PCs than those with weaker correlations.
 As manually determining $K$ might be challenging, we introduce the Reduced Dimension-Adaptive PUQ (RDA-PUQ) procedure that also controls that value as part of the calibration - see Appendix~\ref{app: Reduced Dimensional Adaptive PUQ}.